entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Quasipetalichthys haikouensis*, *Eurycaraspis incilis* should be revised from 0 to ?.

 396. Trochlear nerve foramen anterior to optic nerve foramen: (0) absent; (1) present.